Contact Interactions at Future Circular Collider based Muon-Proton Colliders: The FCC-Based Muon-Proton Colliders

 \section{The FCC-Based Muon-Proton Colliders}

 The Future Circular Collider, built after the Large Hadron Collider has completed its runtime, is considered an energy-frontier machine by the high energy physics community.
 Besides proton-proton collisions, electron-proton and electron-positron collision experiments are also envisaged in the FCC \cite{fcc2019fcc,fcc2019fcc:ee,fcc2019fcc:hh,fcc2019he}.
-Furthermore, with the proposal of new solutions to the technical problems encountered in muon colliders, muon colliders are again becoming the center of attention among the physicist \cite{neuffer_principles_1983,antonelli_novel_2016,zimmermann_lhc/fcc-based_2018,neuffer_feasibility_2018,boscolo2019future,delahaye2019muon,bartosik_muon_2019,mice_collaboration_demonstration_2020,ryne:muon2020,amapane2020,Long_2021}.
-Construction of the muon collider (or dedicated $\mu$-ring) tangential to FCC, as proposed in \cite{acar2017}, will allow handling the highest center-of-mass energy lepton-hadron collider.
+Furthermore, new solutions to the technical problems faced by muon colliders have attracted the attention of physicists upon the muon-proton colliders again \cite{neuffer_principles_1983,antonelli_novel_2016,zimmermann_lhc/fcc-based_2018,neuffer_feasibility_2018,boscolo2019future,delahaye2019muon,bartosik_muon_2019,mice_collaboration_demonstration_2020,ryne:muon2020,amapane2020,Long_2021}.
+Some advantages of muon-proton colliders over other colliders can be mentioned as the reason for this orientation.
+First, the synchrotron radiation problem, which is encountered at very high beam energies in electron-proton colliders, is eliminated in muon-proton colliders because the muon has a heavy mass relative to the electron.
+Therefore, at the multi-TeV center-of-mass energy level, muon-proton colliders can be advantageous for producing new TeV-scale particles in the mass shell.
+Moreover, muon-proton colliders may have a lower QCD background than proton-proton colliders in the BSM studies \cite{cheung2021}.
+Thus, contact interactions can be investigated more precisely at the multi-TeV scale in muon-proton colliders.
+Construction of the muon collider (or dedicated $\mu$-ring) tangential to FCC, as proposed in \cite{Acar_2018}, will allow handling the highest center-of-mass energy lepton-hadron collider.

 Table \ref{tab:fccMup} presents the main parameters of the FCC-based muon-proton colliders for four different muon beam energies.
 In the FCC, colliding proton beam energy will be 50 TeV.